blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1919: Paris Peace Conference and the establishment of League of Nations
 	- The League of Nations was established to make sure that countries don't invade other countries
 		- That's when all countries were fixed and decided
-	- Japan still got to keep all the land they took from Germany
-	- The Allied powers were confronted with the question of the disposal of the former German colonies in Africa and the Pacific, and the several Arabic-speaking provinces of the Ottoman Empire.
+	- The Allied powers had to decide what to do about the German colonies in Africa and the Pacific, and the Arabic-speaking provinces of the Ottoman Empire.
-	- League of Nations Mandates were also set up
-		- The Allied powers wanted to annex the captured lands of the Central powers, but instead, they decided to just supervise it until the inhabitants decide to achieve self-governance and independence
+	- The Allied powers originally wanted to annex the captured lands of the Central powers, but instead, they decided to just supervise it until the inhabitants decide to achieve self-governance and independence.
+	- So the League of Nations Mandates were also set up
 		- The mandates were governed by the seven mandatory powers, except the Kingdom of Iraq, which joined the League of Nations in 1932
 		- British Mandate for Palestine
 			- Formed Mandatory Palestine